 ILookupLocation.
 It makes it very clear to anyone reading the code what the responsibility of that interface.

-Sometimes I might up with a single concrete class implementing more than one of these interfaces, because they pretty much always end up as Role Interfaces and that's fine.
+Sometimes I might write a single concrete class implementing more than one of these interfaces, because they pretty much always end up as Role Interfaces and that's fine.
 I like to keep my interfaces narrow if I can.
 However, the main thing this avoids is accidentally bloating the interface as time goes on.
 It's much harder to allow yourself to expand the scope of something called

 IProvideLocation than it is to expanded the scope of